-Strategic enterprise customer acquisitions often require a synchronized effort from sales, marketing, product leaders, and executives: For account-based sales to be successful, everyone needs to be on the same page in understanding the customer and specific opportunities within the target company.
+Enterprise customer acquisitions often require a combined effort from sales, marketing, product leaders, and executives: This is where the Customer Insight Report fits in.
+For account-based sales to be successful, everyone needs to be on the same page in understanding the customer and specific opportunities within the target company.

 That is a tall order.

-In essence, it’s taking the universe, or mountain of available information and packaging it into a concise, comprehensible summary that will unite your entire team toward a focused, effective sales campaign.
+In essence, it’s taking the huge amount of available information and packaging it into a concise, comprehensible summary that will unite your entire team toward a focused, effective sales campaign.
 It’s the proverbial “same-page.”

 To be clear, “strategic” customers are prospects designated to be “must-win” or otherwise crucial to a company’s sales efforts.